vishakhabinani/vishakhabinani/README.md

 - 👋 Hi, I’m @vishakhabinani
-- 👀 I’m interested in everything interesting
+- 👀 I’m interested in meeting new people
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on nothing really
 - 📫 How to reach me binani.vishakha@gmail.com